mmotti/pihole-regex/README.md

 Yes, you can.
 You can enter them one by one in the Pi-hole web interface.

 ### [OPTIONAL] Back up your existing regex list
-**Note**: This command is only applicable to those of you who have not yet been migrated to the Pi-hole database.

 If you are using the new **Pi-hole DB**
 ```